Google Maps shows us why its new immersive views are better

 If you're a Google Maps user — and, let's face it, most of us are — you're about to get a brand-new way to look at the streets and landmarks around some of the most popular cities in the world.
 The new collection of features includes Immersive View, Live View, neighborhood vibe, and an expansion of the eco-friendly routes feature that was already available in some areas.

 Google originally announced Immersive View back at Google I/O 2022 (opens in new tab) alongside its eco-friendly routes feature, and both of those features are now live in many major parts of the world.
-Immersive View is launching in five total cities — San Francisco, Los Angeles, New York, London, and Tokyo — and includes a brand new way to look at everything from the most popular landmarks to the insides of restaurants before you physically visit them on all of the best Android phones (opens in new tab).
+Immersive View now provides aerial views of 250 landmarks, while the indoor view will soon launch in five total cities — San Francisco, Los Angeles, New York, London, and Tokyo — giving users a brand new way to look at everything from the most popular landmarks to the insides of restaurants before you physically visit them on all of the best Android phones (opens in new tab).

 Google says Immersive View can help you scout out a location to find the best seats before you arrive or to just better plan your day and the sites you'll be able to see.
 In addition to that, Immersive View now includes a handy timeline that predicts traffic based on machine learning models, letting you scrub through a virtual version of the place you're looking to visit to see what day and time would be the least busy to visit.